 Your experience in Mallorca can involve more than just the beach.
 While Mallorca’s calas are a must-see, Palma de Mallorca is an ideal base for lifestyle travelers.
-The Balearic capital offers a great balance between leisure and work -– delicious restaurants, beautiful architecture, plenty of activities, and the much needed cafes and coworking spaces with strong wifi.
-Keep reading for our curated guide to Palma de Mallorca, with the traveler lifestyle in mind.
+The Balearic capital offers a great balance between leisure and work – delicious restaurants, beautiful architecture, plenty of activities, and the much needed cafes and coworking spaces with strong wifi.
+Keep reading for our curated guide to Palma de Mallorca, with the digital nomad in mind.

 What To Do